citp/privacy-policy-historical/p/pe/per/permissionresearch.com.md

 As a participant, you agree not to:

   * Use this program in any way that: (i) harms or harasses others; (ii) violates any federal, state or local laws or ordinances; (iii) violates or infringes on the rights of any third parties including, but not limited to, copyright, trademark, patent, trade secret, rights of privacy or publicity or other proprietary right; or (iv) interferes with or disrupts this program;
-  * Attempt to reverse engineer, decompile, or disassemble the program; and
+  * Attempt to reverse engineer, decompile, or disassemble the program;
+  * Sign up for more than one account; and
   * Attempt to defeat or circumvent our application, it being your responsibility to remove this application as instructed in this agreement or expressly by an authorized service representative.